10up/10up-toolkit/packages/toolkit/README.md

 _NOTE: Since 10up-toolkit@6 this `useBlockAssets` is on by default_

 If your project includes blocks there are quite a few assets that need to be added to the list of entry points for Webpack to transpile.
 This can get quite cumbersome and repetitive.
 To make this easier toolkit has a special mode where it scans the source path for any `block.json` files and automatically adds any assets that are defined in there via the `script`, `editorScript`, `viewScript`, `style`, `editorStyle` keys with webpack.
+In order to handle `scriptModule` ans `viewScriptModule` the `useScriptModules` mode needs to be enabled.

 It also automatically moves all files including the `block.json` and PHP files to the `dist/blocks/` folder.